Daemonite/material/docs/4.4/getting-started/migration.md

 **This page will focus on the changes that are unique to Material.**

+## v4.4.1 - alpha
+This release consisted of reviving the project, upgrading it to latest Bootstrap 4.4.1 version and adding latest Material styles.

+## v4.3.1 - Unreleased
+This work focused on upgrading Components look according to Material design v2.

 ## v4.1.1

 This release mainly focuses on bug fixes, especially styles related to [form controls]({{ site.baseurl }}/docs/{{ site.docs_version }}/material/text-fields).